PaintSwap/paintswap-vrf/README.md

 ## Overview

 Paintswap VRF is a comprehensive solution for generating verifiable random numbers on-chain.
 It consists of a coordinator contract that manages randomness requests and oracle fulfillments, along with consumer contracts that can request and receive random numbers.
+Typical round trip response time to fulfillment is 1-2 seconds.

+The only fee required is the fulfillment gas payment, based on the callback gas limit and the current gas prices seen on the network.
+To use the service implement the `PaintswapVRFConsumer` contract or `IPaintswapVRFConsumer` interface, price the request, then submit the fulfillment gas payment either from the user or supplied at request time by the consumer contract.
+Our VRF Oracle will do the rest.

+Unused gas for the fulfillment callback is refunded to the `refundee` address specified in the callback.
+This could be anything from `tx.origin`, `msg.sender`, `address(this)`, or use `address(0)` to leave excess gas as a tip for the service 🙏.
+Note that there is a 50k gas threshold as well as a 10% Sonic network penalty on unused gas.

 ### Features

 - ✅ **Verifiable Randomness**: Uses cryptographic proofs to ensure randomness cannot be manipulated
-- ✅ **Oracle Network**: Distributed oracle system for reliable fulfillment
 - ✅ **Gas Efficient**: Optimized for low-cost operations on Sonic
+- ✅ **Solidity Support**: Consumer contracts, interfaces, and mocks included
 - ✅ **TypeScript Support**: Full type definitions included
-- ✅ **Development Tools**: Mock contracts and examples for testing
-- ✅ **Battle Tested**: Comprehensive test suite with full coverage
+- ✅ **Blazing Fast**: Leverages the speed of the Sonic network

 ## Installation